codealchemist/watchtor/README.md

 You'll be received by a big input where you can paste magnet links and that's it.

-Inmediately after pasting a magnet link Watchtor will try to stream your video.
+Immediately after pasting a magnet link Watchtor will try to stream your video.

 Pressing the ESC key will cancel / close the video and you'll get the input again.